 These aren’t the only coverage types you can add, though.
 Check with your agent to go over the entire list of options that your carrier can provide you.

-Is full coverage better than liability?
+Is full coverage better than liability insurance?

-While liability is what most states require, it might be worth it to get full coverage.
+While liability insurance is what most states require, it might be worth it to get full coverage.
 Liability only protects you from having to pay property damage/bodily injury costs for the other party in an accident.
 Having the full package protects you from:

 - Damage to your own car in an accident